SederaRas/Coursera_IBM_Capstone_project/README.md

 ## Outcome
 The analysis will yield a set of potential neighborhoods, each meeting the specified criteria, enabling an informed decision on the final location.

+## Skills Used
+- **Data Analysis**: Analyzing demographic, socio-economic, and business saturation data.
+- **Data Cleaning**: Preparing and cleaning data for analysis.
+- **Clustering**: Applying clustering techniques to identify potential neighborhoods.
+- **Geospatial Analysis**: Using geographic information to assess neighborhood characteristics.
+- **Web Scraping**: Extracting relevant data from external sources.
+- **Visualization**: Presenting findings using graphs, maps, and interactive dashboards.

+## Tools
+- **Python**: For data analysis and clustering (libraries like Pandas, NumPy, Scikit-Learn).
+- **Jupyter Notebook**: For documenting the analysis and results.
+- **Matplotlib / Seaborn**: For creating visualizations and plots.
+- **Folium**: For interactive geospatial data visualization.
+- **Shapely**: For geometric operations and geospatial analysis.
+- **Requests**: For making HTTP requests to gather data from APIs.
+- **Foursquare API**: For gathering location-based data.